Luke-Williams9/Ras_pi_pico/README.md

 ## Hardware Setup

 1. **Edit Mode Switch**
-   - Connect GPIO22 (Physical Pin 29) to one terminal of an SPDT switch
+   - Connect GPIO22 (Physical Pin 29) to one terminal of an SPST switch
    - Connect 3.3V to the other terminal
    - The switch enables/disables USB drive access and diagnostic mode